 NEW wipes the memory and starts from scratch.
-Best practice is to use multiples of ten so that you can go back and insert a line or nine (God help you if you need more than that).
-To edit a line, just retype it.
+Best practice is to number your lines in multiples of ten so that you can go back and insert a line, or nine.
+God help you if you need more than that.
+To edit a line, retype it using the same line number.

 I remember sitting with my dad at the TRS-80, practicing multiplication tables.
 I imagine we wrote something like this:

 Maybe we would have then made it interactive:

 Graphics are easy too.
 It’s a 128 x 48 monochromatic display.
 You turn on a pixel with

 SET(X,Y).
 Combine that with a nested loop, an